PHX2600/The-Archive/forum/General Discussion/1560 - Chicago VPS FAIL.md

 Lol, who cares.
 The request is for him to show his actual understanding, not the pieces of paper that says he should understand (of which he is not demonstrating).
 Him saying what he's saying and pointing to his certs merely make the certs look bad, in context.[/quote:1vwuv5n9]

 Yeah that was my take on it as well.
-I wanted to reply with like &quot;Are you seriously asking me to be satisfied with the fact that you have a sec+?&quot; But I figured that was the fast track to ending the conversation
+I wanted to reply with like "Are you seriously asking me to be satisfied with the fact that you have a sec+?"
+But I figured that was the fast track to ending the conversation

 --------------------------------------------------------------------------------